A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

-Nearly half of all Americans had employer-sponsored health insurance, otherwise known as group health insurance, as of 2022.1 It’s by far the largest single segment of insurance coverage in the country, covering more than 164 million people, including employees and their dependents.2 Group health insurance is popular for a variety of reasons:
+Nearly half of all Americans had employer-sponsored health insurance, otherwise known as group health insurance, as of 2024.1 It's by far the largest single segment of insurance coverage in the country, covering about 165 million people, including employees and their dependents.2 Group health insurance is popular for a variety of reasons:

 Costs

 First, the employer typically takes responsibility for a significant portion of the health care expenses.
-A recent Kaiser Family Foundation survey of employers found that in 2023, premiums for employer-sponsored health insurance averaged $23,968 for a year for family coverage.
-But employees paid only a little more than a quarter of that – or about $6,575 – from their paychecks.
-The employers covered nearly 73% of total family health insurance premiums.3
+A recent KFF survey of employers found that in 2025, premiums for employer-sponsored health insurance averaged nearly $27,000 for a year of family coverage.
+But employees paid only about a quarter of that – or about $6,850 – from their paychecks.
+The employers covered about three-quarters of total family health insurance premiums.3

 Ease of enrollment